STAFF

 Credential at Fresno-Pacific University.

-caused Margaret to loose most of her eyesight.
-She then
+unknown disease caused Margaret to loose most of her eyesight.

-became involved with the local blindness community.
-In 2007,
+She then became involved with the local blindness community.

-Margaret was a founding Member of Center of Vision Enhancement
+In 2007, Margaret was a founding Member of Center of Vision

-(COVE) and later became the Executive Director.
-Prior to
+Enhancement (COVE) and later became the Executive Director.

 teacher trainer, and administrator in Merced County Schools.